Skip to content

 Every now and then, you have a bad day.
 Just one of those days where everything that could go wrong does.
 Fortunately for most of us, we can go home and switch off, even if it is just for a few hours.

 But for those in IT, this is not the case.
-There is the expectation that it is IT’s responsibility to “keep the lights on”, so when something goes wrong all eyes are on them and the pressure kicks in.
+There is the expectation that IT’s responsibility is to “keep the lights on,” so when something goes wrong, all eyes are on them, and pressure kicks in.
 This pressure is heightened when it is a core system.

 In this month's blog, we talk to Jayson Mullins, Director of ICT at Toowoomba Grammar School (TWGS), about what he describes as 'the perfect storm' and the series of events that led him to move the school to the Cloud.